evan-mason/drafter/README.md

 dotnet ef database update "Updates database after migrations are made or the db/schema needs to be created."

-dotnet run /destory "kills the DB entirely" dotnet run /seed "imports the players from playersMaster"
+dotnet run /destory "kills the DB entirely" dotnet run /seed "imports the players from data/playersMaster"